 Candidates: the personal information we collect about you where "you" are a candidate or placed consultant.

-Harvey Nash aims to collect the minimum data it needs to perform its role.
+Nash Squared aims to collect the minimum data it needs to perform its role.

 Typically, this is name, address, job title and contact details.
 In addition, if you are a candidate being considered for a role it may also include your CV / resume as well as other details about your skills and experience.